HaizUber/alabites-ordering-app/README.md

 # Alabites Food Ordering App

 Alabites is an innovative online food ordering system designed to streamline the dining experience for students and patrons of FEU Alabang.
-The system targets the food concessionaires R2K, CIA, and Graciously and offers a user-friendly web and mobile application that allows customers to order food online and reserve their desired meals.
+The system targets the food concessionaires of FEUA (Far Eastern University Alabang) and offers a user-friendly web and mobile application that allows customers to order food online and reserve their desired meals.
+It is hosted on Vercel for easy deployment and scalability.

 ## Technologies Used